-Teachers will create awareness in the classroom about the significance the agricultural industry in
+Teachers will create awareness in the classroom about the significance of the agricultural industry in your respective area.

 Instructor: Karianne Pulli, Julie Gray